Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 You can provide the JSON keyfile in one of two formats:

-- JSON keyfile upload &mdash; Upload the keyfile directly in its normal JSON format.
+- JSON keyfile upload &mdash; Upload the keyfile directly using its normal JSON format.
 - Base64-encoded string &mdash; Provide the keyfile as a base64-encoded string.
 When you provide a base64-encoded string, dbt decodes it automatically and populates the necessary fields.

 :::